FactoryIsland/mv/MASM.md

 ### Datatypes

 - Integer: 64-bit signed integer.
 Is represented by a simple number without a '.', for example `10`.
 - Float: 64-bit floating point.
-Is represented by a simple number with a '.' or a number ending in 'f', for example `10.0` or `10f`.
+Is represented by a simple number with a '.', for example `10.0`.
 - Character: Represented as a 32-bit unsigned integer for arithmetic.
 Is represented by a character in single quotes or a number engine in 'c', for example `'a'` or `97c`.
 - Boolean: True or false.
 Is represented by `true` or `false`.
 - String: A heap-allocated char array.
 String literals start with a '#', followed by quotes, for example `#"Hello, World!"`.